globalbiodata/inventory_2022/src/README.md

 Final evaluation of the chosen models is performed using `class_final_eval.py` and `ner_final_eval.py` on the witheld test sets.
 Precision, recall, *F*1 and loss are computed.

 One output file is created in `--out-dir`:
-* `{outdir}/metrics.csv`
+* `{out-dir}/metrics.csv`

 # Prediction

 `class_predict.py` and `ner_predict.py`

 The trained model checkpoint is used to perform prediction.

+## Classification

+`class_predict.py` outputs the same columns that are input (id, title, abstract) plus a `predicted_label` column.
+This column will contain the values specified using `-desc|--descriptive-labels` (default: 'not-bio-resource' and 'bio-resource').

+## NER

 NER prediction should only be performed on articles predicted to be (or manually classified as) biodata resources.

+The NER model predicts labels and assigns a probability score for the tokens in the title and abstract.
+Five labels are used:

+* `B-COM`: Beginning of common name
+* `I-COM`: Non-first token of common name
+* `B-FUL`: Beginning of full name
+* `I-FUL`: Non-first token of full name
+* `O`: Otherwise

+The predicted labels for each article are processed together.
+All named entities (anything that does not have an `O` label) are extracted.
+The probability of a named entity is taken as the average probability of the tokens composing that entity.

+Named entitities are filtered on several conditions.
+All of the following are removed:

+* Entities that are a single character
+* Entities greater than 100 characters long
+* Entities that are actually a URL (contain "http")

+Both categories of names are deduplicated, such that for a given article, if the same name appears multiple times, it is only output once.
+For those deduplicated names, the highest probability score of the name's occurence is reported.

+In the case that the name appears multiple times, but only differs in case (*e.g.* "Protein Data Bank" vs. "protein data bank"), it is also deduplicated.
+The version of the name that appears the most is reported, and in the case of a tie, the highest probability version is reported.

 Any records for which no names were predicted are dropped by the `ner_predict.py` script.

+`ner_predict.py` outputs the same input columns, but removes the predicted label column and adds four new columns:

+* `common_name`: Predicted "common name"
+* `common_prob`: Probability score of common name label
+* `full_name`: Predicted "full name"
+* `full_name_prob`: Probability score of full name label

 # Downstream tasks